 To limit the search to a folder, use e.g. folder:Inbox, noting that the folder name is case sensitive.
 To search in a sub folder, use the notation folder:Folder.Subfolder.

-An account index is pregenerated on the server and synchronized with your device when you first log in to your account.
-This provides an optimal and extremely fast webmail experience.
+An account email index is pre-generated on the server and synchronized with your device when you first log in to your account.
+This provides an optimal and extremely fast webmail experience when navigating and searching your email.

-If you choose not to allow the index to be downloaded for some reason then you will be served the messages from the central database and a server account index, which is somewhat slower.
+If you choose not to allow the index to be downloaded for some reason then you will be served the messages from the central database and a server account index, which is less efficient.

 The account index is compact and doesn’t amount to anywhere near the size of your actual message content on the server.
 For example, we’ve seen account indices for a 6 GB account be less than 100 MB in size, and yet full search is available on the entire contents of the account.